danakj/danakj.github.io/index.md

 about [Rust](https://www.rust-lang.org/), there is a lot of C++ in this world.
 Security-crtical C++ projects have a history of being a risk to their users, so I want to improve how we write C++.

-For now, I'll mostly be blogging about my C++ experiences and wishes in building the [Subspace library](https://github.com/chromium/subspace) and associated tooling.
+This blog is largely documenting my C++ language research and experience building the [Subspace library](https://github.com/chromium/subspace) and associated tooling.

 See the <a href="/archive.html">archive</a> for a list of all posts.